thewca/wca-regulations/wca-regulations_2012.md

     - 2k2) The competitor is suspect of cheating or defrauding the officials during the competition.
     - 2k3) The competitor behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue.
     - 2k4) The competitor interferes with, or distracts others during, the competition.
-    - 2k5) The competitor fails to abide by WCA regulations during the competition.
+    - 2k5) The competitor fails to abide by WCA Regulations during the competition.
 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
 - 2m) A disqualified competitor is not eligible for the refund of any expenses incurred as a consequence of participation in the competition.
 - 2n) Competitors may verbally dispute a ruling to the WCA Delegate.